JanMeow/ifc_graph_neo4j/README.md

-# IFC to Graph + Neo4j Integration 😀😀
+# 😺IFC to Graph + Neo4j Integration😺
 This script demonstrates how to:

 1.**Load an IFC model** using ifcopenshell.